iamshouvikmitra/youthopia/README.md

 # Youthopia 2019

-Source code for the website for Youthopia 2019 : Techno-Cultural fest of (DIT University)[http://dituniversity.edu.in/], Dehradun.
+Source code for the website for Youthopia 2019 : Techno-Cultural fest of [DIT University](http://dituniversity.edu.in/), Dehradun.
 The website home page should give a decent idea about what it does.

 ## Installation